SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Installing_DataMiner_IDP.md

 1. On the *IDP Extra Configurations* page:
    - Optionally customize the HTTP binding address, with the corresponding HTTP mode and port.
    - Optionally specify the path and credentials for the configuration archive.
-   - From IDP version 1.1.18 onwards, optionally specify the credentials for the working directories.
+   - Optionally specify the credentials for file transfers.
+Note that prior to IDP 1.1.20 (from IDP version 1.1.18 onwards), these are mentioned as the credentials for the working directories.

     > [!NOTE]
     > Aside from the HTTP binding address, mode and port, you can also configure these settings in the IDP app after the initial setup, via *Admin* > *Configuration* > *Network Shares*.